Explainable deep learning improves human mental models of self-driving cars: Planning over human-friendly concepts

 \section{Planning over human-friendly concepts}

+To make the ML planner interpretable, we modify the planner architecture to additionally provide explanations for its behavior~\cite{kenny2023towards}.
+Our working definition of explainable AI follows Gunning \& Aha~\cite{gunning2019darpa}, who define it as \textit{`AI systems that can explain their rationale to a human user, characterize their strengths and weaknesses, and convey an understanding of how they will behave in the future.'}

-To make the planner more interpretable, we replace $R$ with a concept classifier $C(\mathbf{z}_i) \rightarrow \mathbf{c}_i$, followed by a new reward layer $R'(\mathbf{c}_i) \rightarrow r'_i$ (Figure~\ref{fig:architecture}c).
-The concept classifier $C$ computes a logit vector $\mathbf{c}_i$ which is passed through a softmax and/or sigmoid layer which assigns probabilities to different human-interpretable concepts.
+Specifically, we replace $R$ with a concept classifier $C(\mathbf{z}_i) \rightarrow \mathbf{c}_i$, followed by a new reward layer $R'(\mathbf{c}_i) \rightarrow r'_i$ (Figure~\ref{fig:architecture}c).
+The concept classifier $C$ computes a logit vector $\mathbf{c}_i$ that is passed through a softmax and/or sigmoid layer that, in turn, assigns probabilities to different human-interpretable concepts.
 Since $R'$ computes trajectory rewards from $\mathbf{c}_i$, the final decisions are based solely on these concept assignments and hence they constitute a causally faithful explanation.
 The rest of the network remains the same.

 Similarly to the black-box planner, trajectories are selected according to: